Platform9 3.11 release notes

 3. Gravatar Profiles

-Users that have configured a Gravatar image will now see their image within their Platform9 profile
+Users that have configured a Gravatar image can now see their image within their Platform9 profile.

 4. vSphere 6.7 Support

-Platform9 has tested and certified vSphere version 6.7
+Platform9 has tested and certified the release for vSphere version 6.7

 5. Network Enhancement: Open vSwitch High Availability using VRRP Support

 Users can now configure layer-3 high availability to support active-active routers